a-leks-icon/AIRAL/corflow_scripts/tutorials/00_getting_started/README.md

 pip install corflow
 ```

-If you have not installed any other Python packages prior to Corflow in you newly created virtual environment then running
+If you have not installed any other Python packages prior to Corflow in your newly created virtual environment, then running

 ```shell
 pip list